Ernyoke/certified-aws-solutions-architect-professional/10-caching/cloudfront.md

     - Private: requests to CloudFront needs to be made with a signed url or cookie
 - If the CloudFront distribution has only 1 behavior the whole distribution is considered to be either public or private
 - In case of multiple behaviors: each behavior can be either public or private
+- There are 2 ways two configure private behaviors in CF:
-- In order to enable private distribution of content, we need to create a **CloudFront Key** by an Account Root User.
+    - The old way: in order to enable private distribution of content, we need to create a **CloudFront Key** by an Account Root User.
 That account is added as a **Trusted Signer**
+    - The new (preferred) way:
+        - Create Trusted Key Groups and assign them signers
+        - They key groups determine which keys can be used to create signed urls and signed cookies
+        - Few reasons we might use this compared to the legacy approach:
+            - We don't need the root user from the account to manage CF keys
+            - We can manage keys groups with CF API and we can associate a higher number of keys with our distribution/behavior giving us more flexibility
+- Signed URLs vs Cookies:
-- Signed URLs provide access to one particular object.
-They are also used for legacy RTMP distributions which can not use cookies
+    - Signed URLs provide access to one particular object
+    - We should use signed urls if the client does not support cookies
     - Signed cookies can provide access to groups of objects or all files of a particular type
+    - With signed cookies we can maintain the application's URL if this is important

 ### CloudFront Geo Restriction